vzool/docs/api/reference.md

 Creating a webhook on Directus is done by creating a custom hook that makes a HTTP request.

-Below there's an example that sends a `POST` request to `http://example.com/alert` every time an article is created, using the following payload:
+The example below sends a `POST` request to `http://example.com/alert` every time an article is created, using the following payload:

 ```json
 {